OpenSourceKyle/OpenSourceKyle.github.io/content/blog/2024-02-28-big-actions.md

 ## 🔧Self-Development

 * Course: continuing finishing the course and weekly accountability meetings with a best friend about them
-* Coaching: helped my friend get a few dates when otherwise he's had none -- he's been super happy with that; working on his style/outfits next
+* Coaching: helped my friend get a few dates when otherwise he'd had none -- he's been super happy with that; working on his style/outfits next